 A node that does not support [RFC8138] can interoperate with a node that supports this specification in a network with RFC 8138 compression turned off.
 But it cannot forward compressed packets and therefore it cannot act as a router in a network with RFC 8138 compression turned on.
-It may remain connected to that network as a leaf and generate uncompressed packets as long as imcomping packets are decapsulated by the parent and delivered in uncompressed form.
+It may remain connected to that network as a leaf and generate uncompressed packets as long as imcoming packets are decapsulated by the parent and delivered in uncompressed form.

-[RFC6550] states that "Nodes other than the DODAG root MUST NOT modify this information when propagating the DODAG Configuration $(A{\rm C})^2$ option".
+[RFC6550] states that "Nodes other than the DODAG root MUST NOT modify this information when propagating the DODAG Configuration option".
 In other words, the configuration option is a way for the root to configure the LLN nodes but it cannot be used by a parent to advertise its capabilities down the DODAG.
-It results whether a parent supportqs RFC 8138 is not known by the child with the current level of specifications, and a child cannot favor a parent based on a particular support.
+It results whether a parent supports RFC 8138 is not known by the child with the current level of specifications, and a child cannot favor a parent based on a particular support.

-[RFC6550] also suggests that a RPL node may attach to a DODAG as a leaf node only, e.g., when a node does not support the RPL Instance's Objective Function (OF) as indicated by the Objective Code Point (OCP) in the configuration option.
+Sections 8.5 and 9.2 of [RFC6550] also suggests that a RPL-aware node may attach to a DODAG as a leaf node only, e.g., when a node does not support the Mode of Operation of a RPL Instance, the Objective Function (OF) as indicated by the Objective Code Point (OCP) or some other parameters in the configuration option.
 But the node is also free to refrain from joining an Instance when a parameter is not suitable.
-This means that changing the OCP in a DODAG can be used to force nodes that do not support a particular feature to join as leaf only, but the method is not guaranteed to work with all implementations.
-With this specification, it is now RECOMMENDED that a node that is configured to operate in an Instance but does not recognize a parameter that is mandatory for routing still joins as a leaf.
+This means that changing the OCP in a DODAG can be used to force nodes that do not support a particular feature to join as leaf only.
+This specification reiterates that a node that is configured to operate in an Instance but does not support a value for a known parameter that is mandatory for routing MUST NOT operate as a router but MAY still joins as a leaf.
+Note that a legacy node will not recognize when a reserved field is now used and will not turn to a leaf when that happens.

-The intent for this specification is to perform a migration once and for all wihtout the need for a flag day.
+The intent for this specification is to perform a migration once and for all without the need for a flag day.
 In particular it is not the intention to undo the setting of the "T" flag, and though it is possible to roll back (see Section 5.4), adding nodes that do not support [RFC8138] after a roll back may be problematic if the roll back is not fully complete (see caveats in Section 5.2).